woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/10-docker.md

 > Default: empty

 List of default volumes separated by comma to be mounted to all pipeline containers (steps).
-For example to use custom CA certificates installed on host use `/etc/ssl/certs:/etc/ssl/certs:ro`.
+For example to use custom CA certificates installed on host and host timezone use `/etc/ssl/certs:/etc/ssl/certs:ro,/etc/timezone:/etc/timezone`.

 ## Docker credentials